 The MODIS data are stored as a daytime and a nighttime surface temperature for each pixel.
 Once we pre-processed the MODIS data, we had a loosely based climatology of surface temperatures in Maricopa County for the specified date range.

-A later task utilizes Landsat 8 imagery to compare extreme heat clusters on a finer scale.
-Because of the difference in Passover times from Aqua to Landsat 8, we compared differences between Aqua and Terra satellite imagery.
-Due to the reliability and quality of the Aqua satellite’s MODIS thermal bands we chose to utilize the Aqua satellite despite diurnal effects creating differences in Aqua-to-Landsat 8 comparisons.
+A later task utilized Landsat 8 imagery to compare extreme heat clusters on a finer scale.
+Because of the difference in overpass times from Aqua to Landsat 8, we compared differences between Aqua and Terra satellite imagery.
+Due to the reliability and quality of the Aqua satellite’s MODIS thermal bands, we chose to utilize the Aqua satellite despite diurnal effects creating differences in Aqua-to-Landsat 8 comparisons.
 However, we visually examined the differences between Terra and Aqua on five dates with a band subtraction (Aqua – Terra, due to the later time and presumably higher surface temperatures of Aqua).

 Task 2: Determine and Analyze Extreme How and When Heat Anomalies Occur